Silver-Pond/Arachnophobia-Galaxy-Infestation/README.md

 ## **1. Dynamic Environmental Hazards in Survival Mode**
 A new environmental hazard system has been implemented to increase gameplay challenge and variety within Survival Mode.
 Large web-coated asteroids now descend from random x-axis positions at fixed level intervals (Levels 1–4, 10–14, 20–24, and so on).
-These hazards introduce meaningful difficulty during early waves—where fewer enemy types are present—ensuring that low-level stages remain engaging while encouraging players to adapt their movement and positioning strategies.
+These hazards introduce meaningful difficulty during early waves where fewer enemy types are present, ensuring that low-level stages remain engaging while encouraging players to adapt their movement and positioning strategies.

 ## **2. Unlockable and Equippable Starship Skins**
 The game now features a fully functional starship skin system.
 Players can unlock new cosmetic skins for their ship using in-game currency earned across both Arcade Mode and Survival Mode.